The University of Stavanger (UiS) is situated in the most attractive region in the country, with some 300 000 inhabitants.

 In constant collaboration and dialogue with our surroundings, regionally, nationally and internationally, we enjoy an open and creative climate for education, research, innovation, dissemination and museum activities.

-Academic life at the University of Stavanger is organised into three faculties, comprising a total of 14 departments/schools and two National Research Centres, as well as the Museum of Archaeology.
-The university also has a unit for lifelong learning called UiS Pluss.
+Academic life at the University of Stavanger is organised into six faculties, comprising various departments/schools and National Research Centres, as well as the Museum of Archaeology.
+The university also has a unit for lifelong learning..

-Many of the externally financed research activities are performed in cooperation with our research institute - International Research Institute of Stavanger (IRIS).
+Many of the externally financed research activities are performed in cooperation with our research institute - NORCE Norwegian Research Centre AS.

-Several other research centres are organised as consortiums of The University of Stavanger, IRIS and other actors.
+Several other research centres are organised as consortiums of the University of Stavanger, NORCE and other partners.